awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 You can use the [create\-vpc\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc-endpoint.html) command in the AWS CLI to create a VPC endpoint that connects to Secrets Manager\.

 Be sure to use `interface` as the VPC endpoint type\.
-Also, use a service name value that includes `secretsmanager` and the region where your VPC is located\.
+Also, use a service name value that includes `secretsmanager` and the region where you located your VPC\.

-The command doesn't include the `PrivateDnsNames` parameter because it defaults to the value `true`\.
+The command doesn't include the `PrivateDnsNames` parameter because the VPC defaults to the value `true`\.
 To disable the option, you can include the parameter with a value of `false`\.
 Private DNS names are available only when the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC are set to `true`\.
 To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) API\.

 The following diagram shows the general syntax of the command\.